Install WHM & cPanel on AlmaLinux and Ubuntu Linux OS

 # systemctl get-default

-• Perl must be installed .
-Below command will install perl package on your server.
+- Perl must be installed.
+The below command will install Perl package on your server.

 # yum -y install perl